-When you, or someone you love, is struggling with illness or about to undergo surgery or difficult treatments, please call the Rectory (408-294-8953) to request the Sacrament of Anointing of the Sick.
+When you, or someone you love, is struggling with illness or about to undergo surgery or difficult treatments, please call the Parish Office (408-294-8953) to request the Sacrament of Anointing of the Sick.
 Also known as the Anointing of the Infirm, “elderly people may be anointed if they have become notable weakened even though no serious illness is present.”
 (Pastoral Care of the Sick, #11)

 Reflections on the Sacrament of the Anointing of the Sick